Animal welfare codes of practice in Queensland

 People may face a penalty if they breach a provision of a mandatory code of practice.

-Compulsory codes are contained in Schedules 1, 2, 2A, 2B, 3, 3AA, 3A and 3B of the Animal Care and Protection Regulation 2012 (the Regulation).
+Compulsory codes are contained in schedules 1 to 8 of the Animal Care and Protection Regulation 2023 (the Regulation).

 Voluntary codes of practice provide guidelines that people may follow.
 Otherwise, they must demonstrate how they have met the requirements of the Act (for example, how they have met their duty of care).